 I don’t know about you, but I’m not ashamed to say there have been moments I have been scared, not necessarily for myself, more for those I love and care for.
 In lockdown you can only trust what other people tell you and we all know from experience that when someone tells us ‘they’re fine’ it doesn’t really mean that at all.

 But through all of the uncertainty, through times none of us would have expected we would have to live through, there has been the greatest sense of community.
-We’ve written about this a lot over the last eight weeks.
+We’ve written about this a lot over the last six months.
 Sharing tales of how people have come together during the crisis and done everything within their power to help their fellow humans.

 There are businesses which have gone the extra mile to ensure our key workers are relieved of the pressure of shopping.
 Food outlets who have fed tens of thousands of dedicated workers.
 Individuals who have knocked on windows to check if their neighbours are okay and if they need anything from the shops.
 The list really is endless.